TAX AND PENSIONS

 Claim back deductible expenses

-There are a number of regular business expenses that you are legally allowed to ‘write off’ as tax deductible expenses, however, these expenses must be wholly and exclusively for business use.
+There are many regular business expenses that you are legally allowed to ‘write off’ as tax-deductible expenses.
+However, these expenses must be wholly and exclusively for business use.
 This will generally include:

 Office costs